NetZeus/Akrinet/SmartCommunity.md

 Our solution consists of 3 parts: **`Named Data Networking (NDN)`**, **`modified routers`**, and a **`networking logistics`** tool.
 NDN, a development in network protocols, is key to our project.
 Providing more security and faster browsing speeds over the existing TCP/IP protocol, it will achieve quick and reliable online access.
 The hardware leverages a low cost router to run NDN and establish a mesh-network.
 Our networking logistics assists communities with assessing, planning, and setting up internet access.

 ## Users
 Like access to electricity and indoor plumbing, broadband Internet should be seen as a utility necessity.
-However, 34 million Americans lack access to quality Internet (of which **23 million** do not have access to broadband) due to various reasons.
+However, 34 million Americans lack access to quality Internet (of which **23 million** do not have access to broadband) due to various reasons **[1]**.

 Our off-grid Internet design fulfills this gap by tailoring it to those with low quality or no access.
 It’s likely that this group has at __least one of the following characteristics__: